Join millions of Canadians who have already trusted Loans Canada

 • Registered in your name (or your spouse’s)

-In addition, you need to meet some criteria yourself before being approved for this tax credit:
+In addition to property requirements, you also need to meet some criteria yourself before being approved for this tax credit:

 • You cannot have owned a residence in the last four years